datacarpentry/semester-biology/assignments/r-functions.md

 >
 > - use, modify, and write custom functions
 > - use the output of one function as the input of another
-> - understand and use the basic relational operators
-> - use an `if` statement to evaluate conditionals

 {% include reading.html %}